Nombuyiselo Adoons

-Nombuyiselo Gladys Adoons (born 18 August 1978) is a South African politician who is a Member of Parliament (MP) for the African National Congress.
+Nombuyiselo Gladys Adoons (born 18 August 1978) is a South African politician who served as a Member of Parliament (MP) for the African National Congress.

 Parliamentary career

 In 2019, she stood for election to the South African National Assembly as 3rd on the African National Congress's North West regional list.
 At the election, Adoons won a seat in the National Assembly.
 She was sworn in on 22 May 2019.
 On 27 June 2019, she became a member of the Portfolio Committee on Basic Education.

+Adoons was not included on any ANC parliamentary list for the 2024 general election, and subsequently left parliament at the election.